 A hotel as chic as its address

-Another one of London’s exciting 2017 hotel openings, The Henrietta has hit the ground running – building a reputation as an exclusive yet enjoyable place to stay in the heart of Covent Garden.
+One of London’s exciting 2017 hotel openings, The Henrietta has hit the ground running – building a reputation as an exclusive yet enjoyable place to stay in the heart of Covent Garden.

 Inside the hotel feels like someone’s (very expensive) home.
 That’s partly down to the size (18 rooms) and partly down to the decor.
 Think contemporary minimalist with quirky art deco touches.